Search This Blog

 The 1991 Super Toy Run took place in a Kay-Bee Toys

-Throughout the year, Nickelodeon would run a series of commercials about the upcoming event and jealousy would spike among children everywhere.
-They'd show footage of the previous year's event as kids tossed toy after toy into their shopping cart, and even worse, sometimes they'd show the contestant celebrating with the entire haul.
+Throughout the year, Nickelodeon ran a series of commercials about the upcoming event, and jealousy spiked among children everywhere.
+They'd show footage of the previous year's event as kids tossed toy after toy into their shopping carts, and even worse, sometimes they'd show the contestant celebrating with the entire haul.
 It was more than every Christmas present I ever received combined and filled my head with envy.

 Just like on "Supermarket Sweep," each kid had a strategy.
 I spent many of my daydreams honing my method should the miracle of myself being selected occur.
 In Supermarket Sweep, some would head right for the small expensive beauty products while others would head to the frozen meat section to rack up big-ticket items.
 At Toys 'R Us you had many options.